Almost every Shopify business offers some type of discount code to their customers. And for a good reason!

 - Set a minimum spend amount.
 This will help ensure that customers are actually spending money, rather than just using the discount code to score free shipping or a small saving on their purchase.

 - Consider excluding certain items from the discount if your margin is already tight.
 Do not forget to signpost any exclusions so your customer won't get frustrated.

 - Limit the discount code to one per customer.
 That way, shoppers will feel compelled to make the most of it in one single purchase by buying more items.
 Not only does this increase revenue, but it also helps with the cost of packing, shipping and delivering.

-Discount codes can be a great way to boost your mobile e-commerce app, but it's essential to use them intelligently in order to protect your profits.
+Discount codes can be a great way to boost your Shopify or e-commerce mobile app, but it's essential to use them intelligently in order to protect your profits.
 By following these tips, you can offer discount codes without negatively impacting the business.

-4. Set an expiration date for the discount code so that customers feel the urgency to use it before it expires.
-Let the FOMO kick in.
+- Set an expiration date: so that customers feel the urgency to use it before it expires.
+Let the FOMOkick in.

-5. Finally, ensure that the discount code is well-publicised on your website, mobile app, and any marketing campaigns you're running.
-Keep in mind that discounts obtained via a smartphone or another mobile device influence where 67 per cent of customers do their shopping.
-Push notifications, anyone?
+- Ensure that the discount code is well-publicised: on your website, Shopify mobile app, and any marketing campaigns you're running.
+Keep in mind that discounts obtained via a smartphone or another mobile device influence 67 per cent of customers do their shopping, making them perfect for mobile push notifications.